 Now you can reboot the System and check the iptables rule again.

-Reset Iptables rules and save in configuration file
+Reset Iptables rules and save in the configuration file

 sudo iptables -F